Email signature detailed instructions

 Most computers at Fermilab will open an RTF file using Microsoft Word.
 If using Word, please be sure to compare your final signature carefully with the email signatures provided in the RTF file.
 If Word has introduced additional vertical spacing or any other formatting errors, we suggest deleting the signature and starting the process over, beginning by opening the RTF file in Word (PC) or TextEdit (Mac).

 For other mail clients, please consult the Help menu.
-Additional help links are provided at the end of this guide for Outlook or Mac mail.

 3) Copying the email signature